| | |

 De Lelie windmill

-Right next door to Abraham’s Mosterdmakerij is a windmill called De Lelie.
-Dating from 1862, it is still a working grain mill.
+De Lelie dates from 1862 and is still a working grain mill.
 Visitors can see the workings inside and admire the view from upstairs.
 The mill also holds a bakery.

 The windmill is quite tall: A door is visible at the base, with two small windows above it indicating two additional stories above it.
 Above that is the "balcony" all around the mill, which appears to be six or eight-sided.
 Above that, it's about the same height as below the balcony, making the total height about 6 stories.
 This is a side view, so the vanes are on the right.